 You already know that I love to write.
 You can read some of my poetry and fiction here and please, let me know if my poems or stories strike a chord within you.

 I also love music and you can check out mine in all digital platforms.
-I have another musical project that I can only describe as short, philosophical dembow songs and you can listen to them here.
-What do you think of all the songs, the lyrics?
+What do you think of the songs, the lyrics?
 I want to know your thoughts.

 “Desvelo, silencios y recuerdos” is my first child-poetry book.
-Read the excerpt, buy the book or share the cover.
-Whatever you end up doing, I’ll thank you for it.
+Read some of the poems, buy the book and talk to your friends about it.
+Whatever it is you do, I’ll thank you for it.

-The plan is, besides sharing with you good news about my life and art, to publish these articles every week.
+The plan is, besides sharing with you good news about my life and art, to continue publishing these articles.
 If you enjoyed reading this one, you can do two things: share it with everyone you know using the buttons below and subscribe to my email list at the end of this page.

 Thank you, manín!